-The hearing aids tested were ReSound BTEs with Binaural Directionality III, and premium BTE hearing aids from two other manufacturers that use binaural beamforming (hereafter referred to as "Hearing Aid A" and "Hearing Aid B").
+The hearing aids tested were ReSound BTEs and super power BTEs with Binaural Directionality III.
+Premium BTE and super power BTE hearing aids from two other manufacturers that use binaural beamforming (hereafter referred to as "Hearing Aid A" and "Hearing Aid B") were used and the experiment was split in two parts depending on hearing loss severity.
+Part 1 participants had moderate hearing loss and were fit with standard BTEs, and part 2 participants had severe-to-profound hearing loss and were fit with super power BTEs.
 The three test instruments were fit to the NAL-NL2 gain prescription for each participant's individual audiogram in order to rule out gain prescription differences as a source of any observed differences.
 The gains of the other manufacturers' hearing instruments were fine-tuned to match the gains of the ReSound hearing instruments.
 This was done in a testbox using the ISTS signal at 65 dB SPL.
-When possible, the gains were matched to within +/-2 dB of the ReSound hearing instruments for all frequencies between 500 and 3000 Hz.
+When possible, the gains were matched to within +/- 2 dB of the ReSound hearing instruments for all frequencies between 500 and 3000 Hz.

 The hearing instruments were fitted with Binaural Directionality III for the ReSound hearing aids, and with the binaural beamforming active in the other hearing aids.
 All other settings were left at the manufacturers' defaults.